Male Sex Trafficking: The Invisible Victims

 Written by Mags Gullo, Program Director for Bob’s House of Hope

 In today’s world, most people have heard of human trafficking.
 When we think of human trafficking, most of us probably think of labor trafficking or the sex trafficking of women in other countries.
 The problem with this thought process is that we overlook boys and young men who actually make up nearly half of all domestic sex trafficking victims.
 That’s correct.
-Sex trafficking happens to boys and young men right here in the US, right here in Texas, right here in Denton.
+Male sexual assault survivors and male victims of sexual assault make up nearly half of sex trafficking victims right here in the US, right here in Texas, right here in Denton.

-The Stigma Surrounding Male Victims of Sex Trafficking
+The Stigma Surrounding Male Survivors of Sexual Assault and Trafficking

 After hearing this, the question “Why do we only hear about women?” may come to mind.
 There is a huge stigma for sex trafficking victims, but even more so for males.
-It is often assumed that men can “take care of themselves” and that it would be impossible for a man to be taken advantage of in this way.
+It is often assumed that men can “take care of themselves” and that it would be impossible for a man to be taken advantage of in this way or to be considered a male victim of sexual assault.

-The Psychological Impact of Sex Trafficking on Men
+The Psychological Impact of Male Sex Trafficking on Men

 Male victims of sex trafficking encounter a variety of trauma-induced mental and physical health concerns.
 100% of boys and men who have been sex trafficked will have PTSD to some degree.
 Many will ultimately suffer from a diagnosable mental illness.
 In addition, they typically struggle to make and maintain healthy connections with those around them due to repeated experiences of interpersonal betrayal.